 Divorces granted to Finnish citizens in Ireland must be registered into the Finnish Population Information System.
 See Registering and reporting changes with the Finnish Population Information Service (divorce)

-On 1st January 2016, Finnish Transport Safety Agency Trafi took over the authority previously vested in the Police to issue driving licences and other licences and permits required in road traffic to private individuals.
-Trafi's customer services are provided by the service points of Ajovarma Oy.
+Traficom, Finnish Transport and Communications Agency has the authority to issue driving licences and other licences and permits required in road traffic to private individuals.
+Traficom's customer services are provided by the service points of Ajovarma Oy.